Biruk-Abere/Vision_Transformer_With_Pytorch/README.md

 The class token is concatenated with the input sequence of patches, 'x'.
 By adding the class token at the beginning of the sequence, we include global information about the image in the input.
 This helps the model capture context and makes better predictions.

 ### Positional Embedding

 In the vision transformer and other transformer based models, positional embedding is used to provide the model with information about the order or position of the input tokens because transformers by their nature do not have any inherent notion of sequence order.
 Positional Embedding is a vector added to the input embedding to encode the position of each token in the sequence.
 In the case of images, each patch is a token, and its position with in the original image is important for the model to understand the spatial relationships between patches.

 **Shape of Positional Embedding**

-When initialized the positional embedding has a shape of (1, 1+num_patches, embed_dim)
+When initialized the positional embedding has a shape of ```(1, 1+num_patches, embed_dim)```.
-* nn.parameter: This makes "pos_embedding", a learnable parameter, which means it's values will be optimized during the training process.
+* nn.parameter: makes "pos_embedding", a learnable parameter, which means it's values will be optimized during the training process.
 * The first dimension '1': indicates that a single set of positional embeddings is used for the whole batch.
 This is because the positional relationships are the same for every instance in the batch
 * '1+num_patches': is the length of the sequence that will be input into the transformer, which includes the class token ('1') plus all the image patches ('num_patches').
 Therefore, every position in the sequence, including the class token, gets a unique positional embedding.
 * 'embed_dim': is the size of the embedding vector, which matches the size of the embeddings for each patch and the class token.